philippphb/GRIB2Tools/README.md

 The second parameter of the function `prepareImportFromStream` allows to define how many GRIB2 file structures should be skipped before data is accessed.
 This may be useful if there are several GRIB2 file structures contained in a single file or data stream.

-The parameters `datasetid` and `url` are for identification of the GRIB2 file that is represented by the `GribFile` object and do not have any further effect on the behaviour of the class.
+Again, parameters `datasetid` and `url` are for identification of the GRIB2 file that is represented by the `GribFile` object and do not have any further effect on the behaviour of the class.

 Accessing the meta data of a GRIB2 file
 ---------------------------------------